 After Reaching Belahiya, Nepal

-After entering Nepal through the gate, I was approached by a driver who asked me where I wanted to go.
+On my first entry when I had reached Belahiya late at night, I was approached by a driver who asked me where I wanted to go.
 I wasn’t sure if I would find any bus at this time so I took my chances and told him I wanted to go to Pokhara.
 The driver dropped me and some other passengers a few kilometres away from where I found a bus towards Pokhara.

 Travel Tip: If you haven’t already been there, I suggest making a stop in Lumbini for a night or two.
 After Lumbini, you can go to Tansen for a couple of nights and from there, continue your journey further.
 Although I haven’t been there yet, you should also consider visiting Chitwan National Park.